Kiminaze/docs/docs/scripts/AdvancedParking/config.md

     </div>
 </div>

----
+***

-### EngineThreshold { .purple-title }
+### EngineThreshold

 The engineThreshold is simply the minimum health required for a vehicle.
-It doesn't matter how often or when you perform a cleanup, it will not affect whether a cleanup occurs.

-As long as the engineThreshold is not nil, it will be checked during a cleanup.
-Every vehicle will be checked for its engine health.
-If you set allVehicles = true, then all vehicles will be checked.
-Otherwise, only saved vehicles will be checked.
-All vehicles that have engine health equal to or below the engineThreshold value will be cleaned up/removed.
+As long as engineThreshold is not nil, it will be checked during a cleanup.
+Every saved vehicle will be checked for its engine health.
+If you set allVehicles = true, then _all_ vehicles will be checked.
+All vehicles that have engine health equal to or below the engineThreshold value will be removed.

 <div class="content-box">
-	<h2>Example</h2>
 	<div class="tabs">
       <div class="tab" data-tab="tab4">engineThreshold = 700.0 and allVehicles = false</div>
       <div class="tab" data-tab="tab5">engineThreshold = 700.0 and allVehicles = true</div>